SophiyaChhetri/389Rfall2019/week/8/writeup/README.md

  not print the output.
  - In exec_command method, line 68 `gets(buff)` - It is not safe because it could give buffer overflow error because it do not check maximum limit of input characters.
-Can use fgets() instead of gets(). fgets is safer as it checks the array bound and follow some parameter as maximum length. [fgets() and gets()](https://www.geeksforgeeks.org/fgets-gets-c-language/)
+Can use fgets() instead of gets(). fgets is safer as it checks the array bound and follow some parameter as maximum length. [fgets() and gets() explanation](https://www.geeksforgeeks.org/fgets-gets-c-language/)

 3. What is the flag?

 4. Describe the process you followed to obtain the flag: vulnerabilities exploited, your inputs to the server in a human-readable format, etc. If you create any helper code please include it.
  - I was not able to obtain the flag.
 In order to find the flag, I first went over server.c throughly.
-Also ran the program in debugging mode seeing what each line does starting from main_prompt() method.
+Also ran the program in debugging mode to see what each line does starting from main_prompt() method.